A. Thanglura: Early life

 Aloysius Thanglura was born on 3 December 1926 in Sairang village, Lushai Hills District, British India.
-He passed his Intermediate in science at St. Anthony’s College and continued his studies with English Honours at Cotton College, Gauhati.
+He passed his Intermediate in science at St. Anthony's College and continued his studies with English Honours at Cotton College, Gauhati.
 A. Thanglura did his Bachelor of Law at Gauhati University in 1950.
 Before joining politics, he wrote articles in the Assam Tribune.

 Political career

-Thanglura contested in the MLA elections as a Mizo Union and was elected in 1957.
-He was given the post of Parliamentary Secretary and later he was promoted as Chief Parliamentary Secretary.
+Thanglura was elected in the 1957 Assam Legislative Assembly election as a Mizo Union candidate.
+He was given the post of Parliamentary Secretary and was later promoted as Chief Parliamentary Secretary.
 Simultaneously he also held the post of Deputy Chief Whip of Congress Party of Assam.

 He was one of the leaders of the Hill State Movement which demanded a separate tribal state in Northeast India and became the first chairman of the APHLC in 1960.
 However, Thanglura left the APHLC to form the Mizoram District Congress at Aizawl in 1961.